RJHXA/Infaect_Check/README.md

 - Pyautogui

 ## Soluction ##
-The Team's soluction for the problem introduced is a sistem that has a database of keywords that will analyze a text and retrun if the text is possible a Fake news.
+The Team's soluction for the problem introduced is a system that has a database of keywords that will analyze a text and retrun if the text is possible a Fake news.
 Are focus is a bot on Whatsapp that will do all of this automatically.

 ### lista.c and lista.h ###
 The "lista.c" file presents a linked list that was created to allocate or store system users in memory spaces.
 Furthermore, it is associated directly with the user file.
 The "lista.h" is a library that we created to organize the code.